Which Degree is Right for Me?

 - The National Opinion Research Center (NORC) Survey of Earned Doctorates reports that, depending on the field of study, the median time spent as a registered doctoral student ranges from six to nine years.
 Graduate students and post-docs can provide the most recent testimonials about time to degree.

-- Most often, but not exclusively, doctoral degree programs in the humanities and social sciences prepare students for careers in the academy: teaching, research, writing.
+- Some doctoral degree programs in the humanities and social sciences prepare students for careers in the academy: teaching, research, writing, but many students also go on to pursue careers in industry.
+It’s helpful to research where recent graduates in your area of interest have gone on to work post-graduation.

 - PhDs allow students to pursue research and scholarship in a particular area of interest.